Reports of the Death of Free Will Have Been Greatly Exaggerated12 Oct 2015

 So, you must be wondering, does free will exist?
 If you mean modest free will, I say yes without hesitation.
 If you mean ambitious free will, I believe the jury is still out on that.
 In fact, the main theme of my book Free is that scientists have not proved that free will—even ambitious free will—is an illusion.
 For all we know, ambitious free will is widespread.
 If it is not, modest free will most certainly is.

-Prof. Alfred Mele is the William H. and Lucyle T. Werkmeister Professor of Philosophy at Florida State University.
-He participated in STI's Experts Meeting "Is Science Compatible with Our Desire of Free Will?"
+He participated in STI's Experts Meeting "Is Science Compatible with Our Desire for Freedom?"
 (2010).